maj-rf/maj-rf/README.md

 **bananabread08/bananabread08** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
 Self-taught Web Developer/Software Engineer.

-My end-goal is to fulfill my career shift and get a fresh start as a Developer/Software Engineer.

 Markdown Badges from: [ileriayo](https://ileriayo.github.io/markdown-badges/)

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=bananabread08&theme=tokyonight)